Loosetooth/syncwings/README.md

 ## Notes
 - This project is intended for Linux environments.
-- All user and instance data is stored in a single JSON file for simplicity.
+- All user adata is stored in a single JSON file for simplicity.
-- For production, secure the backend and restrict access to Docker management features.

 ---